 Karen Anne Baldauski

-Karen says: "Sometimes I wash a raw, recently sheared fleece and dry it outdoors before I card it to use in my work.
-I can choose to work with natural fleece colors or achieve colors specific to a design using the most permanent dyes available.
-I can make felt to be very durable to last for centuries with appropriate simple care.
-The basic technique for felting wool and other natural materials is thousands of years old.
-I love to experiment to develop techniques that achieve special effects that go beyond making felt for saddle blankets or tent fabric as is still being done around the world.
+Karen comments: "Sometimes I wash a raw, recently sheared fleece and dry it outdoors before I card it to use in my work.
+I can choose to work with natural fleece colors or dye the wool specific to a design.
+I can make felted wall hangings to be very durable to last for centuries with appropriate simple care.

 For the FOX shown above I trimmed the edge to be really straight.
 It hangs beautifully.
 Some people prefer the effect of the natural waviness of an untrimmed edge that takes its shape from the hand processing I do in layering wools as I build up the thickness of a good felt.
-Sometimes I make the most delicate felt of all when I combine the most luxurious wools with silk to fashion scarves and wraps which are lightweight and magical, to be worn as an everyday accessory or to be something for a very very special occasion!
+Sometimes I make the most delicate felt of all when I combine the most luxurious wools with silk to fashion scarves and wraps which are lightweight and magical, to be worn as an everyday accessory or to be used for a very very special occasion!
 Some of my biggest shawls are just glorious one of a kind pieces that make my heart sing as I see them flying in the wind on the clothesline to dry.
 Sometimes when I meet a lady at the gallery, she will ask me to try to create a shawl like one she admires but she would prefer a different color.
 I can try to do that and am happy to consider requests like those."